National Museum of Language: History

+The National Museum of Language is operated by a largely all-volunteer staff.
+The majority of its funding comes from donations and occasional government grants.
+There is no membership fee.
+The museum is one of the founding members of the International Network of Language Museums.
+NML has partnerships with various language teaching and learning organizations such as the National Foreign Language Center, the Rockville Science Center, NNELL (National Network of Early Language Learning), American Translators Association, Dictionary of Regional American English.
+See Affiliated Organizations.

-NML opened officially on May 3, 2008, with an exhibition entitled ‘‘Writing Language: Passing It On,” which traced the roots of early alphabet languages, such as Arabic, Latin, Greek and Hebrew, and featured as well character-based Chinese and Japanese.
+NML opened officially on May 3, 2008, with an exhibition entitled "Writing Language: Passing It On," which traced the roots of early alphabet languages, such as Arabic, Latin, Greek and Hebrew, and featured as well character-based Chinese and Japanese.
 Another noted exhibit which followed was "Emerging American Language in 1812", which explained influences on the development of American English as a separate entity from British English, and included a display about the contributions of Noah Webster, the "First American Lexicographer."
 Other smaller exhibits focused on Native American, Amharic, and North American French.
 In 2011, it displayed Bibles and liturgical manuscripts on loan from the Alphabet Museum in Waxhaw, North Carolina.

-The museum housed the Allen Walker Read Library (collection of books from a noted American etymologist and lexicographer) as well as the Ann Kietzman collection of international children's books in foreign languages.
+The museum housed the Allen Walker Read Library (collection of books from a noted American etymologist and lexicographer) The library holdings are available on LibraryThing.
 The museum also taught classes on occasion.
 Among its programs were the creation of a speaker's series (renamed the Amelia C. Murdoch Speaker Series after the NML founder), which featured experts in various areas related to language use and history.
 The Museum also offered grade school programs, and ran a summer language camp.
-When the museum went virtual, it maintained the speaker series and the summer camp.
-It still maintains its book collections and displays its flag at museum events.
+When the museum went virtual, it maintained the speaker series.
+It still maintains its book collection and displays its flag at museum events.

+Among its current online features are a Dictionary of American Regional English (DARE) virtual exhibit, and the Greek language Philogelos comic strip.
+The NML owns the world's only International Flag of Language, the result of a contest sponsored by the museum in 2008.
+The three shades of green on the flag represent past, present, and future languages.

 Funding

-The NML is operated by a largely all-volunteer staff.
-The majority of its funding comes from donations, membership fees, and occasional government grants.
+The NML is mainly operated by volunteer staff.
+The majority of its funding comes from donations and occasional government grants.
+There is no membership fee.